 Types of Trucks Operating in the Commercial Trucking Industry

-If you or a loved one gets injured in a tow truck accident in Houston, you probably have dozens of questions running through your mind.
+If you or a loved one gets injured in a tow truck accident in West Houston, you probably have dozens of questions running through your mind.
 Questions such as who handles the medical bills?
 Is the driver or commercial trucking company responsible for getting your vehicle back in working order?
 What’s the next best line of action?

 Dealing with all these issues while trying to heal from any severe injuries that restrict your income flow can be frustrating and depressing.
-To prevent this from happening, you should get a good Houston 18-wheeler injury attorney with experience in dealing with the legal ramifications of big truck wrecks.
+To prevent this from happening, you should get a good West Houston 18-wheeler injury attorney with experience in dealing with the legal ramifications of big truck wrecks.

 Types of Tow Trucks

 Overall, five types of vehicles operate in the commercial trucking industry.
 These are:

 - Boom Tow Truck: The vehicle uses an adjustable boom to pull out vehicles, such as a big rig or an SUV, from ditches or areas where the driver can’t get the car out off.
 They also tow 18-wheelers that have lost their front or rear wheels.